ivanjjj/Dog-Classifier/Capstone_Final_Report.md

 Because there are 133 different dog breeds, it will be useful to visualise how many images we have per dog breed and data set (e.g. training, testing or validation) so that we can see if there is any particular breed that doesn't have enough images, or see if the distribution is even.

 ![](images/train_plot.png)
+*Figure 1*
 ![](images/test_plot.png)
+*Figure 2*
 ![](images/valid_plot.png)
+*Figure 3*

 We can see that there is a reasonably even distribution between each set.
 The following plot also shows the distribution of resolutions within the set, which will be helpful to see what are the most common resolutions.

 ![](images/resolution_plot.png)
+*Figure 4*

-We can see that the majorit of the images are between 200 x 200 and 800 x 600 resolution, which will be helfpul to know when selecting image transformations.
+We can see in figure 4 that the majority of the images are between 200 x 200 and 800 x 600 resolution, which will be helfpul to know when selecting image transformations.

 ### Algorithms and Techniques
 For the initial CNN model to classify dog breeds, I will start off with a simple mode from scratch using a small number of layers and epochs after which I can increase these to find an optimal model.
 For the transfer learning model, I will initially use the ResNet pre-trained model as this appears to be a popular one for this function after which I may try another model depending on the performance against the benchmarks.
 For the face detector, I will be using the OpenCV Haar feature-based classifier.
 Depending on the accuracy of the classifiers I may try others.